 Our moving, egalitarian services are a mixture of Hebrew and English.
 Men and women sit together.
 These services are marked by a unique spirituality, featuring joyous and moving vocal, as well as instrumental music, and exuberant dancing.
 Our musical services are comprised of a wide variety of styles including, Carlebach, contemporary, traditional chant, and much, more.
 This is the most exciting service in New York!
 You don’t want to miss famed singing sensation and Jewish gospel singer, Joshua Nelson rock the house on Rosh Hashanah – you won’t believe it!
 Be thrilled and moved by the music of award-winning Broadway composer, Gary William Friedman, whose compositions give wings to the words of prayer.
 The service features the central prayers of the traditional liturgy along with inspiring commentary designed to inspire the worshipper with the deeper mood, meaning, and message of the High Holydays.
 A stirring highlight of our Rosh Hashanah service is the Shofar service.
 The sounding of the Shofar is meant to awaken us to the fixing of the world (Tikkun Olam) and the fixing of the self (Tikkun Hanefesh).
 Our services are designed specifically for Jews who come from Reform, Conservative, and unaffiliated backgrounds.

-This year Rosh Hashanah takes place on Tuesday, September 7th, 2021.
-Services begin at 10:00 AM and conclude at (approximately) 2:15 PM.
-You don’t want to miss our joyous conclusion!
-Doors open at 9:00 AM, so make sure you eat a hearty breakfast!
-And join us after the service for a complimentary lunch.
-(This year, due to Covid protocols, we will be unable to hold the luncheon.)
+This year Rosh Hashanah takes place on Saturday September 16,2023.
+For this year ONLY in 2023, the Rosh Hashanah service will be held at Immanuel Lutheran Church, 88th Street and Lexington , entrance off Lexington toward Park.
+Service begins at 10:00 AM and concludes at (approximately ) 2:15 PM.
+You don’t want to miss our joyous conclusion !
+Doors open at 9:30 AM.
+Make sure you eat a hearty breakfast!
+And join us afterwards for a complimentary lunch.
+(This year due to unforeseen circumstances we will be unable to hold the luncheon)